-Project Stella is named for Stella Novotny, an unforgettable little girl who lost her life to AML when she was just four years old.
+Project Stella is named for Stella Novotny, an unforgettable little girl who lost her life to AML-RAM when she was just four years old.
 Stella had many exploratory treatments and a first-in-human immunotherapy trial, until her tiny body could not fight any longer.
 She lost her battle in November 2017, just 3 weeks after her 4th birthday.
 Stella’s parents, Casey and Jed, launched Project Stella to help change the outcome for other children and families facing AML.
 Their courage and vision are responsible for this life saving project.
 We owe them so much.

 ~Written by Troy and Ashley Peck